This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Home Farm contrasts the traditional farmyard with the noisy modern piggery and cattle sheds.

 Stride out across the landscape park, among the rare-breed cattle, and imagine the previous owners planning their visions of grand avenues and spectacular vistas.

-NEW The BikeBus Explorer will stop at Wimpole on a Sunday and Bank Holidays traveling from Cambridge and surrounding villages, put your bike on the back and away you go.
+The BikeBus Explorer will stop at Wimpole on a Sunday and Bank Holidays traveling from Cambridge and surrounding villages, put your bike on the back and away you go.

 Planning your day